Tanghulu

 This post may contain affiliate links.
 See my disclosure policy.

-This tanghulu recipe tastes exactly like the classic candied fruit dessert!
-Ready in less than 10 minutes, it’s easy to customize and tastes delicious!
+My tanghulu recipe tastes exactly like the classic candied fruit dessert!
+It’s ready in less than 10 minutes and SO easy to customize.

 Table of Contents